-- Cut up button top mushrooms in nice small edible pieces and toss into pan with onions.
+- Cut up button top and other mushrooms in nice small edible pieces and toss into pan with onions.
 Saute' for another 5 minutes.

-- At this point, add in fresh baby spinach, or whatever green you are using, and stir, followed by the rehydrated porcini and the water, leaving the last gritty bit in the bowl.
+- At this point, add in fresh baby spinach, or whatever green you are using, and stir, followed by the rehydrated porcini and the water.
+Leave the last gritty bit of liquid in the bowl.
 Do not pt into the soup.
 Also add he vegetable stock at this point.

 - Bring soup to a boil and let it bubble away for 15 minutes.

 - Tear the bread into bite-size pieces and stir into the pan with 2 tablespoons of olive oil.
 As soon as the bread soaks up the liquid, it is ready to serve.

 - Serve with a drizzle of olive oil and some grated Pecorino or Parmigiano (optional).

 - Ready to serve.